-- 1. Remove the medication from the original containers and mix with an undesirable substance such as used coffee grounds, dirt, or kitty litter.
+- 1. Remove the medication from the original container and mix with an undesirable substance such as used coffee grounds, dirt, or kitty litter.
 This makes the drug less appealing to children and pets, and unrecognizable to people who may intentionally go through the trash seeking drugs. - 2.
-Place the mixture in a sealable bag, empty can, or other container to prevent the drug from leaking or breaking out of a garbage bag. - 3.
 Scratch out all identifying information on the prescription label to make it unreadable.
-This will help protect your identity and the privacy of your personal health information. - 4.
+This will help protect your identity and the privacy of your personal health information. - 3.
+Hide all medications in an outer container, such as a sealable bag, box, or plastic tub, to prevent discovery and removal from the trash.
+Seal the container with strong tape. - 4.
+Dispose of drugs as close to your trash collection day as possible to avoid misuse and/or misdirection. - 5.
 Do not give your medicine to friends.
 Doctors prescribe medicines based on your specific symptoms and medical history.
-Something that works for you could be dangerous for someone else. - 5.
+Something that works for you could be dangerous for someone else. - 6.
 When in doubt about proper disposal, ask your pharmacist.